farao-community/farao-community.github.io/pages/docs/output-data/rao-logs/example.md

 INFO  c.f.f.commons.logs.RaoBusinessLogs - Limiting element #02: margin = -173.31 MW, element FFR2AA1  FFR3AA1  1 at state preventive, CNEC ID = "FR2-FR3-O - preventive"
 ~~~
 The RAO successfully decreased the objection function value to 179.1 by setting the tap position of PST "PRA_CRA_PST_BE" to 1.
-(Note that the objective function see by the RAO is the opposite of the minimum margin).
+(Note that the objective function seen by the RAO is the opposite of the minimum margin).
 So it increased the margin on the most limiting element from -182MW to -179MW.
 This is not a lot (but it's a good start); you can limit using range actions for small margin improvements using
 [the dedicated parameters](/docs/parameters#range-actions-optimization).